Facebook Tips & Strategies

 How to Repost a Facebook Story When You're Tagged

 This is the simplest and most common scenario.
 When a friend, colleague, or brand tags you in their Facebook Story, you get a direct notification and a clear path to share it on your own profile.
-It’s a great way to show appreciation for the mention and share user-generated content in a snap.
+It’s a great way to show appreciation for the mention and share user-generated content quickly.

 Step-by-Step Instructions:

-3. Find the "Add to Your Story" Button: When you view the Story, you'll see a prominent button or link at the bottom of the screen that says "Add this to your story" or "Add to Your Story."
-It's impossible to miss.
-This is your magic button.
+3. Find the "Add to Your Story" Button: When viewing the Story, you'll see a prominent button or link at the bottom that says "Add this to your story" or "Add to Your Story."
+It’s impossible to miss.
+This is your shortcut.

-4. Customize Your Shared Story: Tapping that button will open the Facebook Story editor, with the original Story now ready to be posted to your own feed.
+4. Customize Your Shared Story: Tapping that button opens the Facebook Story editor, with the original Story ready to be posted to your feed.
 At this stage, it’s basically an image or video layer you can build upon.
 This is your chance to add your own personality!
 You can:

-• Resize and Reposition: Pinch, zoom, and drag the original Story to make it bigger, smaller, or place it differently on the screen.
+• Resize and Reposition: Pinch, zoom, and drag the original Story to make it bigger, smaller, or placed differently on the screen.

-• Add Text: Include your own commentary.
-You could say "Thanks for the shoutout!" or add your own thoughts on the original post.
+• Add Text: Include your own comments.
+You could say "Thanks for the shoutout!" or add your thoughts on the original post.

-• Use Stickers, GIFs, and Music: Add interactive elements like polls, quizzes, or animated GIFs to make the shared story more engaging for your own audience.
+• Use Stickers, GIFs, and Music: Add interactive elements like polls, quizzes, or animated GIFs to make the shared story more engaging.
+You can even add music to enhance the mood or message.

 • Tag Others: If relevant, you can add more tags to include others in the conversation.

-5. Share Your Story: Once you’re happy with your additions, tap the "Share to Story" button.
-Just like that, you've successfully reposted the Story.
-The shared Story will show your audience who the original creator was, providing a clear link back to their profile, which is great for giving credit.
+5. Share Your Story: Once you’re satisfied with your edits, tap the "Share to Story" button.
+That's it - you’ve reposted the Story.
+The shared Story will show your audience who the original creator was, with a clear link back to their profile, which is great for giving credit.

-This process is seamless and built directly into the Facebook interface.
-It's the platform's officially supported method for sharing user-generated content and collaborative moments.
+This process is seamless and integrated directly into the Facebook interface.
+It’s the platform’s officially supported way to share user-generated content and collaborative moments.

 How to Repost a Story When You’re NOT Tagged

-So what happens when you see a Story you love - a beautiful photo, an insightful quote, or an inspiring video - but you weren't tagged in it?
-Facebook doesn't provide a direct "share" button in this situation to protect the original poster's privacy.
-They didn't explicitly invite you to share it, so the platform won't let you.
+What if you see a Story you love - a beautiful photo, an insightful quote, or an inspiring video - but you weren’t tagged?
+Facebook doesn’t provide a direct "share" button in this case to protect the original poster’s privacy.
+They haven’t explicitly invited you to share it, so the platform won’t let you easily do so.

 However, there are manual workarounds.
 But before you use them, remember the most important rule: always give credit to the original creator.
 A good practice is to message the person and ask for permission before sharing.
-It’s a sign of respect and helps you build better relationships online.
+It’s respectful and helps foster better relationships online.

 Method 1: The Screenshot Approach (for Photos and Text)

 For static Stories, the easiest method is a simple screenshot.
-It's quick, effective, and gets the job done cleanly.
+It’s quick, effective, and clean.

 How to Do It:

-1. Open the Facebook app and navigate to the Story you want to share.
+1. Open the Facebook app and locate the Story you want to share.

 2. Take a screenshot.
-(On iPhone, this is usually done by pressing the side button and volume up button simultaneously.
-On Android, it's typically the power and volume down button.)
+(On iPhone, press the side button and volume up button simultaneously.
+On Android, usually the power and volume down buttons.)

-3. Open your photo gallery and edit the screenshot.
-Crop out any unnecessary parts of your phone's interface, like the time, battery icon, or notification bar.
-You want the final image to look clean.
+3. Open your gallery and crop the screenshot.
+Remove any unnecessary parts like the time, battery icon, or notification bar.
+You want a clean image.

-4. Open your own Facebook Story creator, select the cropped screenshot from your camera roll, and post it.
+4. Open your Facebook Story creator, select the cropped screenshot, and post it.

 5. CRITICAL STEP: Before posting, use the "Text" tool to credit the original creator.
-Type something like "Love this from @[Creator's Handle]!" and use Facebook’s tagging feature to create a live link to their profile.
+Type something like "Love this from @[Creator's Handle]!" and tag their profile to create a live link.

 Method 2: The Screen Recording Approach (for Videos)

-If the Story you want to share is a video, you'll need to use your phone's screen recording feature.
+If the Story is a video, use your phone’s screen recording feature.
 It’s just as simple as taking a screenshot, but for moving content.

 How to Do It:

 1. Both iOS and Android have built-in screen recorders.
-On an iPhone, swipe down from the top right to access the Control Center and tap the record button (a circle within a circle).
-On most Android phones, you can find it in the Quick Settings panel by swiping down from the top.
+On iPhone, swipe down from the top right and tap the record button (a circle within a circle).
+On most Android phones, access it in the Quick Settings panel after swiping down from the top.

-2. Open the Facebook Story you want to share and let it play while your screen is recording.
-Be sure to turn your phone's sound on if you want to capture the audio.
+2. Open the Facebook Story you wish to share and let it play while recording.
+Turn on sound if you want the audio.

-5. Upload the trimmed video clip to your own Facebook Story.
+5. Upload the trimmed video to your own Facebook Story.

 Why Reposting Stories Is a Smart Social Media Strategy

-Beyond simply sharing a fun moment with a friend, reposting stories is a powerful tool for marketers, creators, and brands.
-When done thoughtfully, it can enhance your content strategy and strengthen your community.
-Here’s why it matters:
+Reposting Stories isn’t just about sharing fun moments, it’s a smart tactic for marketers, creators, and brands.
+If done thoughtfully, it can boost your content strategy and strengthen your community.
+Here’s why:

-• Harnessing User-Generated Content (UGC): When customers or fans tag your brand in a Story showing off your product or service, reposting it is social proof in its purest form.
-It’s an authentic testimonial that shows potential customers that real people love what you do.
+• Utilizing User-Generated Content (UGC): When customers or fans tag your brand in a Story featuring your product or service, reposting it acts as social proof.
+It’s an authentic testimonial that shows potential customers real people love what you offer.

-• Building a Stronger Community: Sharing posts from your audience makes them feel seen and valued.
-It turns your social media presence from a one-way broadcast into a two-way conversation, fostering loyalty and a sense of belonging.
+• Building a Stronger Community: Sharing user content makes your audience feel seen and appreciated.
+It transforms your social media from a one-way broadcast into a two-way conversation, fostering loyalty and belonging.

-• Curating High-Quality Content: You don't always have to create everything from scratch.
-Sharing relevant, valuable content from other creators in your niche (with credit, of course) can position you as a go-to resource.
-It fills your content calendar and provides consistent value to your audience.
+• Curating Quality Content: You don’t have to create everything from scratch.
+Sharing relevant, valuable content from others in your niche (with credit, of course) positions you as a trusted resource.
+It helps fill your content calendar and offers consistent value.

-• Strengthening Partnerships: Reposting stories from partner brands, influencers, or collaborators is an easy and effective way to support them.
-This goodwill is often reciprocated, exposing your brand to their audience and strengthening your professional network.
+• Strengthening Partnerships: Reposting stories from partner brands, influencers, or collaborators is an easy way to support them.
+This goodwill often leads to reciprocation and exposes your brand to their audience, strengthening professional relationships.

 Best Practices for Reposting Content

-• Ask for Permission First: If you're not tagged, sending a quick DM that says, "Hey, I love your latest Story!
-Do you mind if I share it with my audience and tag you?" goes a long way.
-Most people will be happy to say yes.
+• Ask for Permission: If not tagged, send a quick message saying, "Hey, I love your latest Story!
+Would you mind if I share it and tag you?"
+Most people will appreciate the courtesy.

-• Ensure It’s On-Brand: Make sure the content you share aligns with your brand’s message, aesthetic, and values.
-Randomly sharing off-topic posts can confuse your audience.
+• Stay On-Brand: Make sure shared content aligns with your brand’s message, style, and values.
+Sharing off-topic posts can confuse your audience.

 Final Thoughts

-Sharing a Facebook Story is straightforward when you're tagged, and still quite possible with a respectful workaround when you're not.
-By following the right steps and always remembering to give credit where it's due, you can use shared Stories to build deeper connections with your audience, amplify user-generated content, and keep your feed fresh and engaging.
+Sharing a Facebook Story is straightforward when you’re tagged and still manageable when you're not - if you approach it respectfully.
+By following the correct steps and always giving credit, you can leverage shared Stories to deepen your audience relationships, amplify user content, and keep your feed lively.

-Building a great Story strategy involves staying organized and consistent, which can feel challenging when you're managing multiple social platforms.
-We know the pressure of planning content, from high-effort videos to daily Stories and Reels.
-It's why we built Postbase around a clean, visual calendar designed for today's media formats.
-It gives you a bird's-eye view of your entire content plan, helping you schedule posts and spot gaps so your brand’s narrative, including your Stories, stays consistently on point.
+Creating a strong Story strategy requires organization and consistency, which can be challenging with multiple social channels.
+Managing content - from high-effort videos to daily Stories and Reels - can be overwhelming.
+That’s why we built Postbase - a clean, visual calendar designed for today's media formats.
+It provides a bird’s-eye view of your entire content plan, helping you schedule posts and identify gaps so your brand’s narrative remains consistent, including your Stories.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.